Digital vs. Regular: What’s the Best Home Pregnancy Test?

-To test early, you’ll want to look at the sensitivity of the test.
-A pregnancy test’s sensitivity is based on what levels of hCG it can detect, so a highly sensitive test will be able to detect lower amounts of hCG, meaning you can test several days before your missed period.
+To test for early detection, you’ll want to look at the sensitivity of the test.
+A pregnancy test’s sensitivity is based on what levels of hCG hormone it can detect, so a highly sensitive test will be able to detect lower amounts of hCG, meaning you can test several days before your missed period.

 Early in pregnancy, hCG levels rise rapidly, doubling every two days.
 The closer you are to your missed period, the more reliable your early pregnancy test results will be.

 Are analog tests as sensitive as digital tests?

 Yes, and in some cases even more so!
 The Natalist At-home Pregnancy Test is highly sensitive and can detect pregnancy up to five days before your expected period.
 Whereas some at-home digital pregnancy tests have a sensitivity of 20 mIU/mL (meaning there needs to be at least 20 mIU/mL of hCG in the urine), the Natalist test has a sensitivity level of 10 mIU/mL, making it more sensitive.

 It is important to note that digital pregnancy tests are especially harmful to the environment.
 Once thrown away, the mini computer and batteries inside digital tests are considered electronic waste (e-waste), which has been shown to contaminate soil with toxic chemicals such as mercury, lithium, lead and barium.
 From there, it can get into groundwater and then food systems, disrupting the ecosystem at multiple levels.